Inhambane, Mozambique: What to pack, what to wear, and when to go [2023]

 September

-If you visit Inhambane during September, you will probably notice that it is a perfect temperature and dry with little rain.
-Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the 60s F (high 10s C).
+If you are traveling to Inhambane in September, you will notice that it is warm and dry with little rain.
+Daytime temperatures are in the low 80s F (high 20s C).

 What to wear/what to pack: